 The Bahamas is a popular destination for sport fishermen, fly fishermen, and scuba divers because of the diversity of marine life found in the mangroves, reefs, and deep water around the islands.
-When you visit, you may get lucky and encounter a variety of sharks of the Bahamas at some point.
+When you visit, you may get lucky and encounter more than one species of sharks of the Bahamas.

 Ernest Hemingway spent many years fishing and writing in the Bahamas and Cuba, and though much of the time he expressed outrage at the sharks which often tore up his catch before he could reel it in, he once wrote this of a mako shark,

 “Everything about him was beautiful except his jaws. . . .
 He is not a scavenger nor just a moving appetite. . . .
 He is beautiful and noble and knows no fear of anything.”

 There is nothing quite like the unexpected appearance of a shark to zap a diver with a shot of adrenaline.
 I’ve always likened them to dogs, albeit much larger, toothier dogs.
 They get my full attention, and I’m always anticipating unpredictable behavior.

 I’ve spent a lot of time in the water with sharks over the years and only felt uncomfortable once, when a lone hammerhead came toward me, moving in a very bizarre way, arching and twisting, looking very aggressive.
 I was used to fending sharks off with a camera housing on shark dives, but I had nothing in my hands so I slowly unclipped the harness holding my tank on my back, and swung it around.
 My plan was to bop him in the snout with the end of the tank if he came at me, but I slowly finned away, never taking my eyes off the shark without an incident.